lisah246/DAE-Folder/coding_practice/stack_instructions.md

-What is a “stack”?
+# What is a “stack”?

 A stack in programming is just a way to organize data using the rule called “Last In, First Out” (LIFO) — the last thing you put on is the first thing you take off like a stack of plates.

+To implement a stack is to create a working data structure that adheres to the Last-In, First-Out (LIFO) principle.

-Why do we care?
+# Why do we care?

 Programs often need a temporary place to keep track of things:

 Example: A web browser uses a stack for the Back button (the last page you visited is the first you go back to).

-What do the terms mean?
+# What do the terms mean?

 push(value)
 👉 Means “put something on top of the stack.”